-The sauce you’ll make with these wine braised lamb shanks is seriously unreal.
-It is so rich and flavorful.
+- The sauce you’ll make with these wine-braised lamb shanks is so tasty; it’s rich and flavorful.
 You are going to want every last drop of it.
-I love to serve this over mashed potatoes, mashed cauliflower, polenta, or rice.
-Anything really that can soak in this velvety smooth sauce without overpowering the ultra tender meat.
+I like serving the shanks over mashed potatoes, mashed cauliflower, polenta, or lemon rice.
+Anything that can soak in the velvety smooth sauce without overpowering the ultra-tender meat.

-Also necessary, a crusty loaf of bread for all that sauce sopping you’ll be doing.
-You can cook up any of your favorite veggie sides if you’d like, but don’t forget it’s already packed with carrots and mushrooms.
+- Also necessary is a crusty loaf of bread for all that sauce-sopping you’ll be doing.
+You can cook up any of your favorite veggie sides if you’d like – try my Oven Roasted Vegetables – but don’t forget this recipe is already packed with carrots and mushrooms.

-A nice big Mediterranean salad served family style alongside these wine braised lamb shanks is perfect!
+- A nice big Mediterranean bulgur salad served family-style alongside these wine-braised lamb shanks is perfect!

 How to Store and Reheat Leftovers

-- When you’re done with dinner, let your leftover braised lamb shank come to room temp.
-Then, pop it in an airtight container – juices and all – and store it in your fridge for up to 3 days or your freezer for 2 months.
+- When you finish dinner, allow the leftovers to come to room temperature.
+Then, pop it in an airtight container – juices and all – and store it in your fridge for up to 3 days or in your freezer for 2 months.

 - When you’re ready to reheat, simply place the shank and sauce in a baking dish in a 350˚F oven until it is warm.